minetest/minetest/doc/lua_api.md

 * `minetest.unregister_biome(name)`
     * Unregisters the biome from the engine, and deletes the entry with key `name` from `minetest.registered_biomes`.
+    > **Warning**:
-    * Warning: This alters the biome to biome ID correspondences, so any decorations or ores using the 'biomes' field must afterwards be cleared and re-registered.
+      This alters the biome to biome ID correspondences, so any decorations or ores using the 'biomes' field must afterwards be cleared and re-registered.
 * `minetest.register_decoration(decoration definition)`
     * Returns an integer object handle uniquely identifying the registered decoration on success.
 To get the decoration ID, use